 Is there anything I should do in advance?

-If you are on any medication(s) (called anticholinergics or b3 - agonists ) which are used to calm your bladder [i.e. tolterodine (Neditol®, Detrusitol®), solifenacin (Vesicare®), oxybutynin (Ditropan®), trospium (Regurin®), mirabegron (Betmiga®)], please discontinue your treatment 5 days prior to having the test, unless you are told otherwise.
+If you are on any medication(s) (called anticholinergics or b3-agonists ) which are used to calm your bladder ie tolterodine (Neditol®, Detrusitol®), solifenacin (Vesicare®), oxybutynin (Ditropan®), trospium (Regurin®), mirabegron (Betmiga®), please discontinue your treatment five days before the test, unless you are told otherwise.
 Please continue all other medications you might be on, including antibiotics.

 Where do I go to have the test?

-Please report to reception at Clinic 21 which can be found on level 1 of the Rosie Hospital or Clinic 25, which is located on Daphne ward on level 2 of the Rosie Hospital (your appointment letter will tell you where to attend).
+Please report to reception to Clinic 21 which can be found on level 1 of the Rosie Hospital or Clinic 25, which is located on Daphne Ward on level 2 of the Rosie Hospital (your appointment letter will tell you where to attend).

 Do I need to bring anything?

-Please bring with you your bladder diary (voiding and volume chart), which would usually have been provided to you at your prior consultant appointment.
+Please bring your bladder diary (voiding and volume chart) which would usually have been given to you at your consultant appointment.
 The bladder diary records how often you pass urine, the measured amount you pass, and if you have had any leaking in a 24-hour period.
 You are usually asked to keep this recording for three or four complete days.
-The bladder diary is a very important test that provides further clarity on your symptoms and helps further management.
+The bladder diary provides clarity on your symptoms and helps further management.
 We would very much encourage you to fill one in and bring it on the day of your urodynamic test appointment.

 Do I need a full bladder?